 The potential for bitcoin price manipulation is the major deterrent to its trading on a major exchange, says SEC chairman Jay Clayton.

-Clayton made the sobering remarks in New York this week at the Delivering Alpha conference.
+Clayton made the sobering remarks in New York at the Delivering Alpha conference.

 Clayton said bitcoin investors are deluding themselves if they think the cryptocurrency market is as transparent as equities trading on the stock market is.